Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Best Practices

-1. Use HTTPS record for web - For HTTP/HTTPS services, use the HTTPS record type
+1. Use HTTPS record for web -- For HTTP/HTTPS services, use the HTTPS record type instead of SVCB

-5. Use IP hints for performance - Reduce DNS round trips with ipv4hint/ipv6hint
+5. Use IP hints for performance -- Reduce DNS round trips with ipv4hint/ipv6hint, especially useful with anycast deployments

 Testing SVCB Records